aspaul20/pointMLP-fpga/README.md

 ## Training

-1. Install the conda environment using pmlp.yml.
+1. Install the conda environment using pmlp.yml
 2. Activate the environment with conda activate pmlp
+3. Navigate to /software/classification_ModelNet40/models
+4. Choose whichever implementation you would like, and change it's filename to "pointmlp.py"
-3. Navigate to software/classification_ModelNet40, and run the following command
+5. Navigate to /software/classification_ModelNet40, and run the following command

    $ python3 main.py --model pointMLPElite --seed 404 --workers 4 --learning_rate 0.1 --min_lr 0.005 --weight_decay 0.0002 --num_points 512 --epoch 1000 --checkpoint your_checkpoint_path --batch_size 32

 4. Logs and checkpoints will be saved each epoch in your specified checkpoint path.